Tournament regulation

 § 6.
 Number of players and substitutes

 There is no limit to the number of players in each team.
 However, you can only use a maximum of 20 players for each match.
-It’s allowed to use players from the same club in multiple team during tournament, but NOT in the same age class.
-The players have to be listed on all teams’ list of players.
-Please not that players with a dispensation can only play for the team where the dispensation is valid.
+It’s allowed to use players from the same club in multiple teams during tournament, but NOT in the same age class.
+The players must be listed on all teams’ participation lists.
+Note that players with an approved dispensation can only play for the team where the dispensation is valid.

 § 7.
 Age dispensations

-Players with dispensation (both applied and automatic) may only participate in the age category for the dispensation.
-A maximum of two (2) over aged player with dispensation can be used per game.
+Players with an approved dispensation can only play for the team where the dispensation is valid.
+A maximum of two (2) over aged players with approved dispensation can play in each match.

 Younger players can play in older age classes without a dispensation.
 Girls may play with boys in all classes as long as the regulation for age categories is being followed.

-In order to be allowed to play, all teams must submit the official list of the players before their first tournament match.
-Only the specified players may participate.
-Supplementation is not permitted after the first match is played.
+In order to be allowed to play, all teams must submit the digital participant list, including all players that will play in the tournament before their first tournament match.
+Only the specified players are allowed to participate.
+Supplementation is not permitted after 08.00 hours on the tournament's first day.
+Exemption can only be made if the team need to add a new goalkeeper due to injury or sickness on the registered goalkeeper for who a doctor's certificate must be presented.

-The list should be submitted online at Gothia Account.
+The participant list is submitted online at Gothia Account.

-A written team list from each team must be handed to the referee before every match.
-No match can begin before this has been done.
+A team list must be printed and handed to the court secretariat before every match.
+The team list is not the same as the participant list.
+No match can begin before both teams have handed in their team list.
 Failure to do so could result in disqualification or walk over victory for the opposing team.

 All team shirts must be numbered and the numbers must correspond to the numbers on the team list.
 Numbers must be on the back of the shirts.
 Two players may not use the same number in any given match.